UjsGit/Notes-on-OSINT/README.md

 ---

 ## 📖 Overview
-This repository contains my personal notes and resources on OSINT (Open Source Intelligence).
+This repository contains my personal notes and resources on OSINT (Open Source Intelligence) focused on ethical investigation, verification, and research using publicly available information.
 ---